 With this mindset, you concentrate your efforts on performing actions that are in line with the awesome person you envision yourself to be.

-It’s not about presenting an image unlike the fake it till you make it attitude, that its mere purpose is to make others view you in a certain light.
+It’s not about presenting an image.
+Unlike the claim to be someone else until you make it, that its mere purpose is to make others view you in a certain light.
 This new approach is about putting the focus on YOU and becoming congruent with your true self.

 Your Inner Critic Voice Is The Fake One